 My Final Thought:

 The HTC U Ultra is a big phone with a hefty price tag.
 The main selling point of the U Ultra is the dual-display screen that it possesses.
-The U Ultra is available in black, white, pink and blue and you can see it on eBay.
+The U Ultra is available in black, white, pink and blue.